twise2/Valyr/README.md

 To play Valyr you will need a ruler or tape measure a standard dice set.
 Some units may also consist of more components.

 ## Sample Game
-At the begining of the game each player will create or come with an "army" consisting of units totalling to an agreed upon appraisal value.
+At the beginning of the game each player will create or come with an "army" consisting of units with a total appraisal value less than or equal to an agreed upon amount.

 The player with the lowest appraisal value will start the game with the priority token.
+In the event of a tie a coin flip will detemine the first player.

-## Rounds
+### Rounds

 A game consists of a session of rounds.
 At the beginning of each round, Players each turn all of their unit cards vertical and  then take turns starting with the player with the priority token.

-## Turns
+### Turns
 Starting with the player with the priority token, players will choose a vertical unit card and take a number of actions equal to the "energy" of that card.
 After performing these actions the unit will become "exhausted" (denoted by turning the card horizontal) and cannot be used for the rest of the round.
 Then the player to the left will take a turn.

-### Actions
+#### Actions
 When performing an action a unit may do one of the following:

 1. **Attack**<br/>